Aidar5/nattoeng/docs/source/book/18_db/example_sqlite.rst

     Creating schema...
     Done

-The result shold be a database file and a dhcp table.
+The result should be a database file and a dhcp table.

-You can check that a table has been created with sqlite3 utility which allows you to execute queries directly in command line.
+You can check that the table has been created with sqlite3 utility which allows you to execute queries directly in command line.

 The list of tables created is shown as follows: